Selected walks in the Shropshire Hills

 Myths and Mines on Stapeley Common – A four-mile walk that takes in the ancient site of Mitchell’s Fold Bronze Age stone circle, and traces of the lead mining industry.
 Stay at Castle Hotel, Bishop’s Castle; Stiperstones Inn.

 Newcastle-on-Clun Walk.
 An eight-and-three-quarter-mile walk, first of all exploring an impressive section of the Offa’s Dyke Path National Trail, then returning via part of the Shropshire Way – and then following an old green lane back to Newcastle, with the option of visiting the Fron Iron Age hill fort.
-Stay at the Baron at Bucknell; White Horse Inn, Clun.
+Stay at the White Horse Inn, Clun.